Herbert Marshall Jr, President

 Herb Marshall is a retired nuclear-navy officer, and former lead field assistant for the Department of Energy, Naval Reactors (NR).
 Over eleven years, he and his team oversaw hundreds of millions of dollars of major capital projects including construction, fabrication, logistics, overhaul, operations, maintenance, and vessel decommissioning and dismantlement.
 During his tenure, he developed a passion for understanding what cultural, organizational, and procedural practices led to the most effective oversight.

-Based on is experience at NR, Herb was hired as the chief architect of the project oversight model for a billion-dollar decontamination and dismantlement of a U.S. commercial nuclear power plant.
+Based on his experience at NR, Herb was hired as the chief architect of the project oversight model for a billion-dollar decontamination and dismantlement of a U.S. commercial nuclear power plant.
 In that role, he wrote developed and implemented the core protocols and processes, key performance indicators, reporting structure, and the project oversight specialist training and certification programs.
-The lessons learned from that experience were the genesis for The Project Oversight Guide and the founding of his company, Oversight Advantage, oversightadvantage.com.
+The lessons learned from that experience were the genesis for The Project Oversight Guide and the founding of Oversight Advantage.

 Herb recently completed his STEM MBA from University of Rochester, Simon Business School, and was subsequently inducted into the International Business Honor Society, Beta Gamma Sigma.

 Frank Coon III, Co-founder

 Frank has over 20 years’ experience overseeing major capital projects.
 He has developed, planned, and managed D&D programs and projects of NRC Category 1 facilities, commercial power reactors, nuclear power ships, and navy nuclear prototypes under a myriad of contract types.
 He has led or participated in site evaluations and readiness assessments across these facilities as well as DOE national laboratory sites.